The Castle in the Attic: Plot summary

 William learns from Sir Simon's old nurse, Calendar, that he needs to get Alastor's necklace with his tokens on it and defeat his mirror that reflects what's inside of you.
 When Alastor shows up, William knocks him down with his gymnastic abilities, gets the necklace, and faces his own fears in the mirror.
 He then turns it on Alastor, who cowers from it.
 Calendar uses the lead token to turn Alastor into lead and send him away, defeating him and breaking all of his spells but the lead spell.
-William is hailed as a hero and the new ruler of the kingdom, but he instead revives Sir Simon and the rest of the lead victims so Sir Simon can regain his rightful place as ruler.
+William is hailed as a hero and the new ruler of the kingdom, but he instead revives Sir Simon and the rest of the lead victims so that Sir Simon can regain his rightful place as ruler.
 William returns to the castle in the attic with the other half of the token and he and Mrs. Phillips return to their right sizes.
 She leaves, taking with her the token and Alastor who was sent to the castle, planning to drop both into the ocean.